JetStream96/QSimPlanner/src/Server/readme_remote_deployment.txt

 cd ..
 nohup node server.js > /dev/null 2>&1 &

+13. Exit the SSH session by typing: exit

-13. Make sure the processes are running.
+14. Make sure the processes are running.